 Maisy Goes to Preschool: A Maisy First Experiences Book by Lucy Cousins is not groundbreaking, it’s text is very formulaic but that doesn’t matter to most young readers who are being introduced to preschool for the first time.
 My daughter loved this book and my son loved helping me read it to her.
 It was sweet to see my son tell his little sister all about what she will do at preschool between reading.
-The book covers all the basics and one thing that really stood out was the page showing Maisy and other students in the potty.
+The book covers all the basics and the page showing Maisy and other students in the potty really stood out.
 The reason I liked this was that for many children a big step at the same time as starting preschool is potty training.
 The bright colors absolutely thrilled my toddler.

 First Year Letters by Julie Danneberg is a really great book about a new, eager teacher and her loyal class.
-My son loved this book because it was filled with funny mishaps during a teacher’s first year of teaching.
+My son loves this book filled with funny mishaps during a teacher’s first year of teaching.
 The mishaps include runaway pets, falling buffalo, visits from the fire department not once but twice, and more every day things like barf.
-If you have a child like mine that thinks barf is funny, they will love it.
+If you have a child like mine who thinks barf is funny, they will love it.
 I love the premise, letters written by students much like journal entries with coordinating illustrations.
-It made me want to get back to teaching and my son asked me if he’d get to have a teacher like that some day.
+It made me want to get back to teaching.
+My son asked me if he’d get to have a teacher like that someday.
 I hope he does!

 Miss Mingo and the First Day of School by Jamie Harper is a delightful book.
 Miss Mingo is a flamingo and teacher who wants to know about her students on the first day of school.
-She starts the exercise by sharing some fun facts about being a flamingo, like why she is pink, and before you know it the whole class of different animals are sharing.
-This book not only shows kids that it’s okay to share about themselves but it is full of fun facts about animals in the fine print.
-I learned something I never knew about a Narwhal!
-It is a bit long for a toddler but each page highlights new animals and it’s easy to skip a few for those that aren’t ready for a book of this length.
-This is going on my buy list!
+She starts the exercise by sharing some fun facts about being a flamingo, like why she is pink.
+Before you know it, the whole class of different animals is sharing.
+This book shows kids that it’s okay to share about themselves.
+It is also full of fun facts about animals in the fine print.
+I even learned something I never knew about a Narwhal!
+It is a bit long for a toddler but each page highlights new animals.
+It’s easy to skip a few for those that aren’t ready for a book of this length.
+Certainly, this is going on my buy list!

-I Love School! by Philemon Sturges is a great simple book.
+I Love School! by Philemon Sturges is a great simple school-themed book.
 I am a fan of this author and his basic books that kids love.
 He manages to cover all the things that happen at school from the start to the end of the day in an easy rhyming text.
-What makes this book stand out for me is that the boys and girls were both playing with dolls, something that you see in classrooms every day but rarely in books, it was a nice touch.
+What makes this book stand out for me is that the boys and girls were both playing with dolls.
+That’s something that you see in classrooms every day but rarely in books.
+It was a nice touch.